Baroness Royal of Blaisdon

 Natalie Turner –Eye Care Liaison Officer.
 Joined Forest Sensory Services in 2019 as a member of staff (she had previously been a volunteer).

 She is a very enthusiastic bubbly contributor to many of the classes and organises all the subsidised transport.

 David Adams BSc Hons FCOptom

-Michael Amey – 5 year Mechanical Engineering , Then 38 years in Communications as a manager.
-I was formerly a Trustee of Citizens Advice Bureau.
+Michael Amey – 5 years in Mechanical Engineering, Then 38 years in Communications as a manager.
+I was formerly a Trustee of the Citizens Advice Bureau.
 I bring many managerial and negotiating skills to FSS and have a detailed knowledge of business law.
 I enjoy walking with my dog in my spare time.

 Di Martin advisor to the board – local councillor, parliamentary candidate 2019, Womens refuge – responsible for safeguarding of clients, volunteers and staff.